 Function Description R_FWUPCOMM_Open() Opens a communications channel for use by or within this module.
 R_FWUPCOMM_Close() Closes a communications channel for use by or within this module.
+R_FWUPCOMM_CmdSend() Sends a command for the secondary MCU and receives a corresponding response.
 R_FWUPCOMM_ProcessCmdLoop() Receives a command from the primary MCU, runs the corresponding handler, and sends the result of executing the command.